floratmin/gettext-extractor-svelte/README.md

 ##### Return Value
 *object* · Dictionary with keys of file name and values of a list of function objects with properties as described below

-For all available options please look at package [gettext-extractor](https://github.com/lukasgeiter/gettext-extractor)

 | **Name**         | **Type** | **Details**                                    |
 |------------------|----------|------------------------------------------------|